 Android For some reason the verification process in Android is very different from the iOS approach.
 Firstly, when registering a number for the first time the application will not attempt to validate it at all.
 Only when trying to register an already-registered number the application will attempt to do some form of SMS-based authentication.
 This is obviously a poor scheme, as it allows an attacker to impersonate arbitrary people, given that they have not registered for the XMS service yet.
 Combined with an enumeration attack (as described in later sections) to find out whether someone is using the service, this could be used to register someone without them ever knowing, as there will be no SMS traffic generated on a first-time-registration.
 Secondly, the verification process when registering an already known number is somewhat broken as well.
 The application locally generates a 10-digit authentication code and sends it via active SMS (text message charges apply) to the entered phone number.
-When used legitimately, this will result in the phone sending a text message to itself, which is then intercepted by the application and the code is verified locallyWhen entering a foreign number that person will receive a text message containing the verification code.
+When used legitimately, this will result in the phone sending a text message to itself, which is then intercepted by the application and the code is verified locally (see Figure 1).
+When entering a foreign number that person will receive a text message containing the verification code.
 Sending a reply message from that number including the received verification code should authenticate the device.
-While this scheme appears alright at first sight, we will describe a theoretical approach that could be used to exploit it.